-Ableton Live Lite is a limited version of Ableton that comes with verious hardware devices and apps that have a relationship with Ableton.
-It’s a decent DAW but is rather limited in functionality.
+Ableton Live Lite is a limited version of Ableton that comes with various hardware devices and apps that have a relationship with Ableton.
+It's a decent DAW but is rather limited in functionality.

 Ableton Live Standard is the middle-of-the-line version of Live and features unlimited tracks and scenes.
-It also have additional virtual instruments, effects and sounds built into the DAW.
+It also has additional virtual instruments, effects and sounds built into the DAW.
 This version is fully functional.